zhufuyi/sponge/README.md

 ### Use Cases

-sponge is suitable for quickly developing various high-performance backend services, including but not limited to:
+Sponge is suitable for quickly developing various high-performance backend services, including but not limited to:

-- `Web` services;
+- `Web` services (gin);
 - `gRPC` services;
 - `HTTP+gRPC` hybrid services;
 - `gRPC Gateway API` services.